devyneX/CoursePicker/README.md

 ## About the Project
 ---
 It's a simple project I made while doing preadvising.
 The open credit system can be somewhat hectic at times.
 Even if you have a course tree, you need to check that manually and find the courses that you have been unlocked.
-So being a programmer, I thought why not automate the damn thing and be done with it.
+So being a programmer, I thought why not automate the whole thing and be done with it.
 Of course, that wasn't easy either 😅 But hey, at least, now I was doing something I like, right?

 It will only work for CSE students of BRACU, but feel free to pull and change up to fit your University.